 Gazing at the NYC skyline and eating out are two of the greatest pleasures available to New Yorkers; doesn’t the thought of those things just make you feel a little dreamy?
 Suffice to say, eating alfresco in New York is a one-way ticket to paradise for Gothamites looking for cool things to do on NYC rooftops and great food.
 Ready to get outdoors?
-Check out our list of the ten finest rooftop restaurants the city has to offer, then proceed to one of NYC's best rooftop bars.
+Check out our list of the 10 finest rooftop restaurants NYC has to offer, then proceed to one of NYC's best rooftop bars.

-Best rooftop restaurants
+Best rooftop restaurants in NYC

 A popular destination on Columbia Street’s restaurant row, the three-story Alma serves fancy regional Mexican food in a giddy, casual atmosphere.
 Although the ground-floor bar and midlevel dining room are pleasant, diners clamor for a seat on the rooftop patio (open year-round) for inspiring views of the Manhattan skyline and the glittering, accidental beauty of cargo-loaders below.
 The food ranges from old standards (fresh, cilantro-heavy salsa and creamily addictive guac) to sophisticated dishes like huachinango a la naranja, a red snapper with orange sauce, which is as airy and light as the view.Read more